-Acetaminophen is a non-opioid analgesic used to treat pain and fever.
-It is used as a single agent for mild to moderate pain and in combination with an opioid analgesic for severe pain.
-Acetaminophen is also used as an antipyretic to reduce fever.
+Acetaminophen (APAP) is considered a non-opioid analgesic and antipyretic agent used to treat pain and fever.
+Clinicians can use it for their patients as a single agent for mild to moderate pain and in combination with an opioid analgesic for severe pain.

-Although acetaminophen, also called N-acetyl para-aminophenol, APAP, and paracetamol, is one of the most widely used over-the-counter analgesic and antipyretic agents.
-Although its exact mechanism of action remains to be elucidated, it is historically categorized as a NSAID because it inhibits the cyclooxygenase (COX) pathways.
-Like other NSAIDs, acetaminophen has analgesic and antipyretic properties.
+Acetaminophen, also called N-acetyl para-aminophenol or paracetamol, is one of the most widely used over-the-counter analgesic and antipyretic agents.
+Although its exact mechanism of action remains unclear, it is historically categorized along with NSAIDs because it inhibits the cyclooxygenase (COX) pathways.
+Like NSAIDs, acetaminophen has analgesic and antipyretic properties.
 However, studies have shown that acetaminophen lacks peripheral anti-inflammatory properties.
 It may be that acetaminophen inhibits the COX pathway in the central nervous system but not peripheral tissues.
 Additionally, acetaminophen does not appear to bind to the active site of either the COX-1 or COX-2 enzyme, instead of reducing the activity of COX by a different mechanism.
 It also has been theorized that acetaminophen inhibits a splice variant of COX-1, also called COX-3, but this has not been confirmed to occur in humans.
 Regardless, the reduction of the COX pathway activity by acetaminophen is thought to inhibit the synthesis of prostaglandins in the central nervous system, leading to its analgesic and antipyretic effects.
 The analgesic properties may be due to a stimulating effect on the descending serotonergic pathways in the central nervous system (CNS).
 Other studies have suggested that acetaminophen or one of its metabolites also can activate the cannabinoid system, contributing to its analgesic action.

 Acetaminophen can be administered orally, rectally, or intravenously (IV).